pham-andrew/RTL-bug-min-ex/README.md

 We attempted to duplicate this bug on a new react app but could not.
 This duplication attempt can be found here: "https://github.com/pham-andrew/rtl-mocks-bug-duplication".
 In this repository both tests pass, which is also unexpected behavior because we expect the first test to fail with a bad mock.

-We are unsure of the exact differences between these two repos, this repo has many more dependancies and may contain older versions since it was extracted from a project while the new react app was just created.
+We are unsure of the exact differences between these two repos, this repo has many more dependencies and may contain older versions since it was extracted from a project while the new react app was just created.